 Drop holder as talent uses a tissue wipe to clean the surface of the drop holder.

-Talent removes the drop holder back onto the machine.
+Talent places the drop holder back onto the machine.

 Machine as talent moves the slider to the right so the drop holder is in front of the black arrow.

 Pipette 4 microliters of a dialyzed analyte onto the drop holder and close the cover of the machine [1].
 On the software, click Next to begin Association [2].
+The machine and software will automatically begin recording the Association step.

 Drop holder as talent pipettes 4 microliters of the dialyzed analyte onto the drop holder and closes the cover of the machine.
 Videographer, the authors consider this an important step for filming.